top of page

 Learn to manage stress

 We refer to our emotional, psychological, and social well-being when we talk about mental health.
-As we grow older, we realise that each stage of life -childhood, pre-adolescence, adolescence, and adulthood, has its own set of obstacles, which can seem overwhelming to those who are experiencing them, which is why mental health is crucial at all stages of life.
+As we grow older, we realise that each stage of life - childhood, pre-adolescence, adolescence, and adulthood, has its own set of obstacles, which can seem overwhelming to those who experience them, which is why mental health is crucial at all stages of life.

-People with good mental health can reach their full potential, manage with life's stressors, work productively, and contribute meaningfully to their communities.
+People who prioritise their mental health can reach their full potential, manage with life's stressors, work productively, and contribute meaningfully to their communities.

 29314913_10215370024345438_6746753890932228096_n.jpg